InsideGH/conmodus/README.md

 The above script will build all microservices.
 Each microservice build results in 2 images, one __latest__ and a specific __version__ (decided by VERSION variable in the .env file).
 Then all imagas are pushed to docker hub.
 This means in total 6 images.

-On your server (EC2, Ubuntu server, etc ...) you use the `docker-compose-live.yml` along with the `deploy.sh` script.
+On your server (EC2, Ubuntu server, etc ...) you use the `docker-compose-live.yml` (renamed to `docker-compose.yml`) along with the `deploy.sh` script and a `.env` file with `PORT_LIVE` set to what you want to use.
+Just scp these 3 files to your server and run `./deploy.sh`.

+The above assumes that you have a nginx setup on your server routing traffic to the currect port (`PORT_LIVE`).

 If you have multiple projects on your server, your server nginx can route subdomains to the different projects port.
 Currently the `docker-compose-live.yml` exposes port 3000.